Skip to content

 Why is maintaining insulin sensitivity important for your health?

 Insulin resistance plays a central role in the development of type II diabetes mellitus, non-alcoholic fatty liver disease (NAFLD), atherosclerosis and Alzheimer's disease - to name a few examples.
 You see, insulin resistance is often the breeding ground on which other diseases thrive.
-The dangerous thing is that insulin resistance per se often causes no symptoms at all.
+The dangerous thing about it is that insulin resistance per se often causes no symptoms at all.

 Did you know?
-Insulin resistance is the Main cause of polycystic ovary syndrome (PCO).
-At 8-13%, polycystic ovary syndrome is the most common hormonal disorder in women of childbearing age.
-This disease often goes undiagnosed because the symptoms, such as a changed voice, infertility, acne or obesity, do not suggest a disorder in sugar metabolism.
-PCOS syndrome is treated with metformin, a prescription medication for type 2 diabetics.
+Insulin resistance is the main cause of polycystic ovary syndrome (PCO)PCOS is the most common hormonal disorder affecting 8-13% of women of childbearing age.
+This disease often goes undetected because the symptoms, such as a change in voice, infertility, acne or obesity, do not suggest a disorder of sugar metabolism.
+PCOS is treated with metformin, a prescription drug for type 2 diabetics.

 How do I detect insulin resistance?

-In order to have a better sense of sugar metabolism in our body, we first need to understand how and what we can measure.
-The easiest method is to measure your blood sugar using a test strip from the pharmacy.
-However, this only gives us a very selective insight, which is hardly meaningful from a medical perspective.
-But why do we measure blood sugar at all and not insulin directly?
+To have a better sense of the sugar metabolism in our body, we must first understand how and what we can measureThe simplest method is to measure your blood sugar using a test strip from the pharmacy.
+However, this only gives us a very specific insight, which is hardly meaningful from a medical point of view.
+But why do we measure blood sugar and not directly insulin?

-The second option is to measure the C-peptide.
-This is produced in the pancreas together with insulin and has a longer half-life.
-Endocrinologists use this value, among other things, to differentiate between type 2 diabetes mellitus (caused by insulin resistance) and type 1 diabetes mellitus (triggered by insulin deficiency).
+The second possibility is the measurement of C-peptideThis is produced in the pancreas together with insulin and has a longer half-life.
+Endocrinologists use this value, among other things, to distinguish between diabetes mellitus type 2 (caused by insulin resistance) and diabetes mellitus type 1 (caused by insulin deficiency).

 CGM measurement – highly individual and the future

-A CGM is a small sensor chip that you usually stick into your upper arm with a short needle.
-No fear!
-This gives a very short prick, if any, and the needle doesn't stay in.
+A CGM is a small sensor chip that is usually inserted into the upper arm using a short needle.Don't worry!
+If it's a prick, it's a very short one and the needle doesn't stay in.
 Because the thin measuring thread remains in the subcutaneous fat tissue, the sensor can measure our blood sugar in real time.
-You can then track this using the app on your own smartphone.
-To determine how many carbohydrates are too much and which carbohydrates you should avoid, all you need to do is take a quick look at your smartphone.
+You can then track this via an app on your own smartphoneTo determine how many carbohydrates are too many and which carbohydrates you should avoid, all you need to do is take a quick look at your smartphone.

-Tip: In the best case scenario, blood sugar should not rise more than 30 points per meal.
-Then you are well on your way to reducing your own insulin levels in the long term.
+Tip: In the best case, blood sugar should not rise more than 30 points per mealThen you are on the best way to reduce your insulin levels in the long term.

 With the help of a CGM device, insulin resistance can be detected before elevated blood sugar levels occur.
-These devices are still primarily intended for diabetics, but in the future they could be used as a screening tool for all people.
-Even if the interpretation of the data is a little more complicated than with classic laboratory tests, we could detect insulin resistance years in advance and thus take appropriate preventive action.
+These devices are still mainly intended for diabetics, in the future, however, they could be used as a screening tool for all peopleEven if the interpretation of the data is a little more complicated than with traditional laboratory tests, we could detect insulin resistance years in advance and thus take preventive action.

 While soft drinks are already a real nightmare for our blood sugar levels, researchers have found that various sugar-free alternatives significantly increase the risk of insulin resistance.